aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 10. Check Invalidity
 ~~~~~~~~~~~~~~~~~~~~

-In this example we are checking if the values  in the column with the given name `value` does not exist in the given list of `exampleValues`.
+The values in the column with the given name `value` are checked if they do not exist in the given list of `exampleValues`.

-We provide a list of the example values and a dummy dataframe.
+A list of the example values and a dummy dataframe are provided.

 .. code-block:: python